CZ-NIC/run-or-raise/README.md

 ## Modes

 Modes are special instructions that let you change the triggered behaviour.
-Some of them can be turned of globally in the extension preferences (so you do not have to specify them for every single shortcut if you need them everywhere).
+Some of them can be turned on globally in the extension preferences (so you do not have to specify them for every single shortcut if you need them everywhere).

+* `isolate-workspace` Switch windows on the active workspace only
+* `minimize-when-unfocused` Minimizes your target when unfocusing
+* `switch-back-when-focused` Switch back to the previous window when focused
+* `move-window-to-active-workspace` Move window to current workspace before focusing.
+If the window is on a different workspace, moves the window to the workspace you're currently viewing.
+* `center-mouse-to-focused-window` After focus move mouse to window center
 * `always-run` Both runs the command and raises a window
     ```
     # Runs a command whether a window with wm_class 'kitty' is already open or not